 California Assembly Bill 32

 There exists a belief among socialists or those leaning towards socialism that there is something inherently immoral about allowing people to profit from running prisons.
-Moreover, there exists a suspicion that the profit motive creates a demand to fill prison space, not to mention the potential corrupting influence of private competition for government contracts to operate prison facilities.
+Moreover, they suspect that the profit motive creates a demand to fill prison space, not to mention the potential corrupting influence of private competition for government contracts to operate prison facilities.

 In his January 7, 2019 inaugural address, California Governor Gavin Newsom proudly declared: